Atola Insight Forensic workflow

 Atola Insight Forensic can recover and/or remove unknown HDD passwords (also known as ATA-passwords).
 For most hard drives the unlocking process is fully automated.
 Some hard drives (for example, latest 2.5-inch Hitachi hard drives) require a degree of manual interference.
 Operator can choose whether to display the password or just remove it and unlock the drive.
 Both security levels (High or Maximum) are supported.

-List of hard drives currently supported by automatic password recovery routine can be obtained at https://atola.com/products/insight/supported-drives.html
+To get the list of the hard drives currently supported by automatic password recovery routine, see Supported drives.

 If there is firmware damage that cannot be fixed automatically, you will have to proceed with manual firmware recovery procedure.
 Generally speaking, firmware recovery process includes of the following steps: